-So, the “on-demand model” offers some clear improvements in terms of software quality.
+As you can see the “on-demand model” offers some clear advantages in terms of software quality.

 Around 2005, this architecture got a new name supposed to reflect the nature of the deal: “Software-as-a-Service” (SaaS).
-When maturing SaaS become such a powerful platform that it enabled not only to customise the software a customer would pay for but also to build new applications from scratch in the Cloud.
-The industry called this concept “Platform-as-a-Service” (PaaS).
+When maturing SaaS become such a powerful platform that it enabled not only basic customisation but also new applications development.
+The industry called this new concept “Platform-as-a-Service” (PaaS).

 Everything here is about PaaS in a Salesforce world (force.com).